 - Street intersections shall be framed through built form that has a strong orientation to the corners. - Dwelling designs must be appropriate for corner lot locations.
 Dwelling designs intended for internal lots will not be permitted unless modified to provide adequate enhanced flanking wall treatment. - Both street frontages for corner lot dwellings shall have equivalent levels of architectural design and detail with particular attention given to the dwelling's massing, height, roof lines, apertures, materials, wall articulation, and details. - Given the heightened exposure from the street, rear elevations shall also be treated with upgraded elements, if exposed to public view.
 Any upgrade on the flankage elevation, including architectural details and materials, shall ensure a wrap around to the rear elevation.
-Active uses including locating the main entrances on the flankage elevation shall be encouraged where grading permits, while garages shall be located away from it. - Enhanced elevations with building jogs and bay windows in lieu of porches shall be implemented where grading restrictions exist. - Distinctive design elements, such as porticos, bay windows, generous fenestration, wall articulation, or other features, appropriate to the architectural style of the building, shall be provided on the flankage side to create a positive pedestrian presence along the street and emphasize the corner dwelling's landmark qualities within the streetscape. - Where grading permits, corner lots will be offered with side porches, however, where rear grade is drastically different than front grade, porches may not be possible. - A privacy fence shall be provided to enclose the rear yard of corner lot dwellings. - Rear lane garages on corner lots will require upgrades to the side elevations facing the street. - Dwellings and porches shall be sufficiently setback from any community gateway entry feature to avoid conflicts.
+Active uses including locating the main entrances on the flankage elevation shall be encouraged where grading permits, while garages shall be located away from it. - Enhanced elevations with building jogs and bay windows in lieu of porches shall be implemented where grading restrictions exist. - Distinctive design elements, such as porticos, bay windows, generous fenestration, wall articulation, or other features, appropriate to the architectural style of the building, shall be provided on the flankage side to create a positive pedestrian presence along the street and emphasize the corner dwelling's landmark qualities within the streetscape. - Where grading permits, comer lots will be offered with side porches, however, where rear grade is drastically different than front grade, porches may not be possible. - A privacy fence shall be provided to enclose the rear yard of the corner lot dwelling.
+This fence should not terminate at the rear wall or corner of the unit, and instead should extend beyond, running parallel to the flankage elevation, with a gate at the fence return. - Rear lane garages on comer lots will require upgrades to the side/rear elevations when exposed to public view, including consistent architectural style and materials. - Dwellings and porches shall be sufficiently setback from any community gateway entry feature to avoid conflicts.